jfdesrochers/itdocs/docs/linux-sys-admin/creating-ssh-keys.md

-# Creating and setting up a SSH key
+# Creating SSH keys and aliases

 ## 1 - Create a RSA key pair